Toloka/docs/en/guide/troubleshooting/pool-setup.md

 {% cut "Are there any easy ways to assign a certain user a skill in Toloka, even if the Toloker didn't do any tasks (like I can do in the Sandbox)?" %}

-In the main Toloka version, you can only assign a skill to users who have completed at least one of your tasks.
+In the main Toloka version, you can only assign a skill to Tolokers who have completed at least one of your tasks.
 There is no option to assign a skill to an arbitrary user.
 To limit the audience of users who will see your project, use [filters](../concepts/filters.md).
 For example, specify the city, date of birth, gender, or some other parameters of your target Tolokers.

 {% endcut %}

-{% cut "Can I somehow limit the number of users that can take tasks from the pool at the same time?" %}
+{% cut "Can I somehow limit the number of Tolokers that can take tasks from the pool at the same time?" %}

-Tasks from an open pool are available to every user that matches your pool [filters](../concepts/filters.md).
+Tasks from an open pool are available to every Toloker that matches your pool [filters](../concepts/filters.md).
 You can restrict access, like by using a skill.

 {% endcut %}